Finding Success Always Involves Taking A Risk

 Living a successful life always involves risk.
-The great author and motivational speaker Leo Buscaglia was once quoted as saying, “The person who risks nothing, does nothing, has nothing, is nothing, and becomes nothing.
+The great author and motivational speaker Leo Buscaglia said it perfectly.
+He said, “The person who risks nothing, does nothing, has nothing, is nothing, and becomes nothing.
 He may avoid suffering and sorrow, but he simply cannot learn and feel and change and grow and love and live.”
-Those words words of wisdom are very true.
+Those are words of wisdom.
+To live the life we were meant to live, we often have to be willing to take a chance.
+We have to step out in faith, and expand our boundaries.

-Think of how different our world would be without the ability to get in an airplane and fly to another city.
-Back in 1903 Wilbur and Orville Wright, two brothers from Dayton Ohio, took a risk by inventing the first airplane.
-They were visionaries.
-They knew their dreams of air flight had the potential to change the world.
-In 1903, nobody had ever seen an airplane transport anyone.
-There must have been many skeptics and “do nothing non-dreamers” that thought the two brothers were crazy!
+Many skeptics and “do nothing non-dreamers” must have thought these two brothers from Ohio were crazy!
 Regardless of the possibilities of failure and criticism, Wilbur and Orville took a risk, and the rest is history.
 Their invention literally changed the world.
 This makes me think of a quote by the late great Steve Jobs.
 Steve Jobs said, “The ones who are crazy enough to think they can change the world, are the ones who do.”

-Personal growth involves taking a chance and taking a risk.
+Personal growth and success always involves taking a chance and taking a risk.
 To find love, you have to risk the possibility of rejection.
-Finding a career requires applying for a job and risking being denied the position.
-If we see a friend or family member making a terrible mistake what should we do?
-Should we turn a blind eye, bite our lip, and refuse to give them counsel or advice?
+To find a career, you have to apply for a job and risk being denied the position.
+If we see a friend or family member making a terrible mistake in their life, what should we do?
+Should we turn a blind eye and bite our lip refusing to give them counsel or advice?
 After all, our counsel could be rejected.
 Every potentially life changing action in our life or the lives of those around us involves taking a risk.

 Sometimes we have to be willing to go outside the boundaries of our comfort zone.
 I love what Mark Twain said about this very topic.
 Twain was quoted as saying, “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

-I love the comparison Mark Twain made to life being like ships.
-To become successful and make a positive difference, we must take Twain’s advice.
-Throw off the bowlines, sail away from the safe harbor, and catch the trade winds in your sails.
-In sailing away from the shores and harbors of your comfort zones, you are taking a risk.
-Only by stepping out in faith and taking a risk can your life change.
-And, growth through change empowers you to make a difference in the world around you.
+I love the comparison that Mark Twain made to our lives being like ships.
+In order to grow, be successful, and make a positive difference, we must take Twain’s advice.
+We must throw off the bowlines, sail away from the safe harbor, and catch the trade winds in our sails.
+When we sail away from the shores and harbors of our comfort zones, we are indeed taking a risk.
+Only by taking a risk can we change our lives and the lives of those around us.
 Our lives are like ships.
 We can be bold, chase our dreams, and take a risk, or we can remain tied to the dock of our fears.
 Ships are safe in the harbor, but that isn’t what ships are for.

 Thanks for reading!